cwdbutler/Quickpics/server/README.md

 One thing I tried to be conscious of is which columns in the database are exposed as fields in the GraphQL schema.
 I handle this through TypeGraphQl in [src/graphql/types](https://github.com/ConorButler/Quickpics/tree/main/server/src/graphql/types).
 Essentially, everything marked with @Field() is exposed by the API.
 It doesn't have to line up exactly with the database schema - for example there is no Posts or UsersOnPosts in User.ts.
 There is no situation where you can see a user and all of their comments, so that isn't exposed on User.
 A user's posts are handled in the Post resolver which saves another SQL query as each time you return an object, as the object you return must include _all_ of the fields described in the @ObjectType.

-This was quite a hindrance sometimes and there are some unnecessary queries being done to the database - luckily this light years away from needing to worry about optimisation, but it was something I noticed.
+This was quite a hindrance sometimes and there are some unnecessary queries being done to the database - luckily this app is light years away from needing to worry about SQL optimisation, but it was something I noticed.
 Of course, you don't ever want to expose any password information so passwordHash is omitted, but for email the situation is different; only you should be able to see your own email (if I added a profile settings page let's say), so that is handled via a Field Resolver.
-Field Resolvers come in very useful for likes, because as I'll explain in the next paragraph neither Postgres or Prisma know that a like is related to anything.
+Field Resolvers come in very useful for likes, because as I'll explain below neither Postgres or Prisma know that a like is related to anything.

 Originally I wasn't set on cloning Instagram and was going to have a Facebook like feed of user "Activity", i.e. likes, posts, and comments all in a list, and realised I needed to implement some sort of [polymorphic relationship](https://guides.rubyonrails.org/association_basics.html#polymorphic-associations) - and Prisma doesn't support this.
 I had got the idea for Activity from the suggestions in [this GitHub issue](https://github.com/prisma/prisma/issues/2505).
-Esentially the official Prisma recommended solution involves neither the database or the ORM having knowledge of the polymorphic relationship, which makes for some very complicated queries and having to .map over the results in some cases, and what I ended up doing was creating an Activity each time a Post, Like, or Comment was made, as suggested in that thread.
+Esentially the official Prisma recommended solution involves neither the database or the ORM having knowledge of the polymorphic relationship, which makes for some very complex queries and having to .map over the results in some cases, and what I ended up doing was creating an Activity each time a Post, Like, or Comment was made, as suggested in that thread.
 Specifically this was achieved by creating a string id - I chose [nanoid](https://github.com/ai/nanoid) for nice and short urls - and then giving the same id to the Activity.
-Fortunately I kept this Activity system in place as later on when it came to implementing likes this came in useful again, as both posts and comments are likeable, and both are in the Activity table; Like has a polymorphic relationship with Post and Comment - what I had already done with Activity made liking an "entity" really easy:
+Fortunately I kept this Activity system in place as later on when it came to implementing likes this came in useful again, as both posts and comments are likeable, and both are in the Activity table; Like has a polymorphic relationship with Post and Comment.
+What I had already done with Activity made liking an "entity" really easy:

 ```
 mutation {